NikKowPHP/social-brain/chapters/chapter-6.md

 > ### **Dashboard Update**
 >
-**This is a key moment in your journey.** You have now installed the complete Core Duo: Regulation, and Connection & Trust.
-This engine is enough to successfully navigate the vast majority of human interactions.
-Everything that follows is a specialized instrument.
-Your core training is complete.
+**This is a key moment in your journey.** You have now installed the first half of your Core Duo.
+You have the single most important instrument for building connection.
+Our next chapter will give you the second: the tools for making sure your own message is heard.